aczi0/KasterSite2/exampleSite/content/english/_index.md

       enable: true
       label: View More
       link: how-it-works
-  - name: Disruption Management
+  - name: Simulations
-    title: Disruption Management
+    title: Simulations
     image: "/images/update_rtp1.png"
-    content: Adjust your plan in real time to ensure optimality through operational variances such as machine breakdown, missing operators, schedule variances and rush orders.
+    content: "**Kaster** will become your operations digital twin and will help you understand the underlying factors affecting your production environment.
+With this, you will be able to perform quick what-ifs and see which planning scenario best fits your needs."
     button:
       enable: true
       label: View More